jaredly/geometricart/Roadmap.md

 to prepare for mobile ya know

 - [ ] get two-finger zoom to work, it probably doesn't.
-- [ ] when a tile is selected, show the multistyler please
+- [x] when a tile is selected, show the multistyler please
+- [x] have the "pos" for creating new guides be the center of the screen, with a cursor
+- [ ] would be really nice to have a mode where you just drag to make a tile... instead of having to tap so much.
+- [ ] show a "mirrors" tap-up that allows you to create a new mirror, delete the current mirror, switch the active mirror.